xfzhang823/RAG-for-Company-Local-Sub-Reports-Summary-Index-vs-Sentence-Window-Methods/README.md

 - The code is structured to allow independent operation of indexing and querying, ensuring flexibility for future modifications or integration into larger projects.

 ## Getting Started
-To use these scripts, clone the repository and install any necessary dependencies as outlined in the provided `requirements.txt` file.
+To use these scripts, clone the repository and install any necessary dependencies.
 Ensure you have the appropriate environment set up for running Python scripts.

 For a step-by-step guide on executing these scripts and a more detailed explanation of each file's role within the RAG framework, refer to the documentation provided within each script and the main article linked above.